TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/download_and_install.md

   - Linux, ${HOME}/ti

 \cond SOC_AM263PX
-\note
-- Update the device data for AM263px in syscfg.
-Contact TI representatives for the device data.
-- Rename "<Sysconfig_install_dir>/dist/deviceData" to "deviceData_org".
-- Copy deviceData folder received by TI representative at "<Sysconfig_install_dir>/dist/"
-- Refer to the instructions in documentation provided with the device data.
-\endcond

-\cond SOC_AM263PX
 ### Uniflash
 - Get and install uniflash and install at below path, contact the TI representative to get the uniflash installer.
 Installer available at https://www.ti.com/tool/UNIFLASH currently doesn't support Sitara MCU devices
   - Windows, C:/ti